doc4d/docs/docs/API/DataClassAttributeClass.md

 #### Description

-The `.path` property <!-- REF DataClassAttributeClass.path.Summary -->returns the path of the alias attribute<!-- END REF -->.
+The `.path` property <!-- REF DataClassAttributeClass.path.Summary -->returns the path of an alias attribute based upon a relation<!-- END REF -->.

+> This property is not returned for an alias attribute based upon another attribute of the same dataclass.

 #### Example